-In particular, the document considers the possible benefits of a process of reflection or self-assessment (i.e. of the degree to which the Council is fulfilling its mandate as set down in GA resolution 60/251), as a key contribution to the GA's deliberations.
-The document furthermore offers ideas on ways to shape a possible process of reflection or self-assessment, as well as on key questions that might be covered.
+Although the GA has not formally requested In particular, the document considers the possible benefits of a process of reflection or self-assessment (i.e. of the degree to which the Council is fulfilling its mandate as set down in GA resolution 60/251), as a key contribution to the GA's deliberations.
+The document furthermore offers ideas on ways The present document, developed by the to shape a possible process of reflection or Universal Rights Group (URG) as part of a self-assessment, as well as on key questions

-BUILDING A STRONG AND EQUAL HUMAN RIGHTS PILLAR
+BUILDING A STRONG AND EOUAL HUMAN RIGHTS PILLAR

-The idea that 'all human beings are born free and equal in dignity and rights' may have found its most eloquent expression in the 1948 Universal Declaration of Human Rights.
-However it is also - at a more practical, everyday level - the founding premise of modern society, the fundamental basis of democratic government, and a prerequisite for sustainable development that truly aspires to 'leave no one behind.'
+The idea that 'all human beings are born free and equal in dimacy of human rights in the Charter of the United Nations.'
+The gnity and rights'1 may have found its most eloquent expression report left it to Member States to decide whether 'they want in the 1948 Universal Declaration of Human Rights.
+However it the Human Rights Council to be a principal organ of the United is also - at a more practical, everyday level - the founding pre-Nations or a subsidiary body of the General Assembly.'3 mise of modern society, the fundamental basis of democratic government, and a prerequisite for sustainable development At the conclusion of the Summit, the GA adopted resolution that truly aspires to 'leave no one behind.'
+60/1 endorsing the meeting's outcome.
+This included a com-

-Yet the central importance of human rights was never adequately reflected in the institutional architecture built in the aftermath of the Second World War to underpin international security, dignity and prosperity.
-Although the United Nations Charter places human rights in a position of prominence, as one of the three pillars of the Organisation, States decided to establish the Commission on Human Rights (Commission) as a subsidiary body of the Economic and Social Council (ECOSOC) - rather than as a principal organ of the UN.
+Yet the central importance of human rights was never ademoting universal respect for the protection of all human rights quately reflected in the institutional architecture built in the and fundamental freedoms for all, without distinction of any aftermath of the Second World War to underpin international kind and in a fair and equal manner.'4 security, dignity and prosperity.
+Although the United Nations Charter places human rights in a position of prominence, as In March 2006, the GA adopted resolution 60/251 formally esone of the three pillars of the Organisation, States decided to tablishing the Council as a subsidiary organ of the GA.
+With establish the Commission on Human Rights (Commission) as a this resolution, States decided that 'the Assembly shall review the status of the Council within five years.'5 The GA also called subsidiary body of the Economic and Social Council (ECOSOC) - rather than as a principal organ of the UN. upon the Council to 'review its work and functioning five years after its establishment and report to the General Assembly.'6